 Last Updated: April 26th, 2023

 BACKGROUND AND CONTEXT

-International agreements for UH Mānoa require review by the Office of Global Engagement (OGE) and the Office of the Vice Chancellor for Academic Affairs (OVCAA) at Mānoa, as well as by the UH System Office of Export Controls (OEC), UH System Office of the Vice President for Academic Strategy (OVPAS), and in some cases the Office of General Counsel (OGC).
+International agreements for UH Mānoa require review by the Office of Global Engagement (OGE) and the Office of the Provost for Academic Excellence (OVPAE) at Mānoa, as well as by the UH System Office of Export Controls (OEC), UH System Office of the Vice President for Academic Strategy (OVPAS), and in some cases the Office of General Counsel (OGC).
 OGE will advise on the appropriate process for the type of agreement being proposed and can be contacted by phone (956-8922) or by email (firstname.lastname@example.org).

 Following initial consultation with OGE, a draft of the agreement should be sent to the Office of Export Controls (email@example.com) for review to identify potential risk level, if any.
 OEC review and this is essential before proceeding, regardless of agreement type.

 If the agreement passes OEC review, but does not closely follow one of the OGC-approved templates (see below), it will next require vetting by OGC, with submission of a Legal Services Request (LSR), following the instructions under “Submit a Request for Legal Assistance” on the UH System Legal Affairs and OGC homepage.
 Please indicate in the text of the request that the agreement has been reviewed by OEC.
 And enter the email address of the dean or E/M of your unit as “Approver 1” and the email address of iVPAE Laura Lyons (firstname.lastname@example.org) as Approver 2.”
 OGE will work with the representative in the initiating UHM unit to facilitate the process of agreement creation, review, and approval, including consultation with the partner institution and OGC at UH if necessary.
 Please note, depending on the necessary level of review and the amount of consultation required, the process can take a month or longer, so please plan accordingly.